Pan-Seared Cod & Roasted Red Potatoes

 Make the frisée salad:

-In a medium bowl, combine the frisée, radishes, and most of the chives (reserve some for garnish).
-Drizzle the salad with a little olive oil and some lemon juice.
-Season with salt and pepper to taste, tossing to combine.
+In a medium bowl, combine the frisée, radishes and all but a pinch of the chives (reserve the rest for garnish).
+Toss with a little olive oil and the juice of the remaining lemon wedges; season with salt and pepper to taste.

 Plate your dish:

-Divide the fish fillets between 2 plates.
-Spoon some remoulade sauce over the top of each.
-Serve with the roasted potatoes and frisée salad.
-Garnish with the remaining chives and lemon wedges.
+Divide the fish fillets between 2 plates and spoon some of the remoulade sauce on top of each.
+Serve with the roasted potatoes and frisée salad on the side.
+Garnish with the remaining chives.
 Enjoy!